Table Pre-training: A Survey on Model Architectures, Pre-training Objectives, and Downstream Tasks

-Since word orders and positions in a 1D text sequence are crucial for natural language understanding as they contain both rule-based lower levels such as syntax and regularity-governed higher levels such as semantics and general knowledge, transformer-based architectures introduced extra positional encoding to utilize the sequential information.
-Sequential positional information also plays an important role in tabular data and can be classified into global and local types.
+\textbf{Cell Text Encoding} Most table pre-training methods tokenized cell text using WordPiece and learned token embeddings~\cite{devlin2018bert}, such as TaBERT, TaPas, MATE, StruG, TableFormer, TUTA, ForTaP, and TABBIE.
+Some works also used the BPE tokenization following Roberta~\cite{liu2019roberta} or BART~\cite{lewis2020bart} , e.g., GraPPa and TaPEx.
+TURL was initialized by TinyBERT~\cite{jiao-etal-2020-tinybert} and additionally learned embeddings based on an entity vocabulary.
+Rather than directly using the vocabulary parsed from NL corpora, TUTA constructed a table-specific vocabulary using WordPiece based on large table corpora and merged it with BERT's vocabulary.

-By default, based on BERT, some works used global positional encoding in the flattened tabular sequences such as TaBERT \cite{yin2020tabert}, TaPas \cite{herzig2020tapas}, MATE \cite{eisenschlos2021mate}, StruG \cite{deng2020structure}, GraPPa \cite{yu2020grappa}, TaPEx \cite{liu2021tapex}.
-Other works divided the global sequence into multiple pieces and counted positions in each piece separately: TUTA \cite{wang2021tuta} treated each cell as an independent piece and locally encoded positional information of tokens inside a cell; TURL \cite{deng2020turl} regarded the table caption and the header as two separate pieces, therefore it used two local positional encodings for the caption and the header.
+\textbf{Positional Encoding} Following NL pre-trained models, most TaLMs embedded 1D sequential positions in the serialized tabular sequence, e.g., TaPas, MATE, StruG, GraPPa, and TaPEx.
+Some other works divided the whole sequence into multiple pieces and counted positions in each piece separately: TUTA treated each cell as an independent piece and locally encoded positional information of tokens inside a cell; TURL regarded the table caption and the header as two separate pieces.
+Therefore it used two local positional encodings for them.